Temporary & Gig Employment

 Temporary Staffing and Contracting

 Temporary staffing agencies and contracting firms have been around for decades.
 In this arrangement, the agency is your employer and, depending upon your qualifications, offers you limited-term positions varying from one day to several weeks or months in length.
-These firms often specialize in particular industries (e.g. legal, creative, healthcare, manufacturing) or jobs (e.g. administrative assistance, bookkeeping, design).
+These firms often specialize in particular industries (e.g., legal, creative, healthcare, and manufacturing) or jobs (e.g., administrative assistance, bookkeeping, and design).

 Staffing Agency Resources

-- JobSeek - national database maintained by the American Staffing Association
+- American Staffing Association – national database of staffing agencies maintained by the American Staffing Association

-- Yelp - Search on "temporary staffing agencies" to identify and read about local agencies.
+- Yelp – search “temporary staffing agencies” to identify and read about local agencies

 - Be clear about what you hope to gain through temp work so you can find the best agency for your goals.